kurt-krueckeberg/d-docs/notes/on_iterators.md

 There are a few things about `qsort` that don\'t quite cut the mustard.
 For starters, `qsort` is not really quicksort.
 Quicksort, as defined by Hoare in his seminal paper [^8], is an *in-place* algorithm.
 Hoare\'s in-place partition is his paper\'s main contribution and a quintessential part of quicksort. `qsort` is not in-place, so it could be at best considered an exercise inspired by quicksort.
 (And not a great exercise at that.
-It does so much ancillary work it\'s not even funny---did you think that those two passes through the list and all those concatenations come for free?)
+It does so much ancillary work it\'s not even funny&mdash;did you think that those two passes through the list and all those concatenations come for free?)
 Second, `qsort` makes a patently bad choice of pivot by selecting the first element of the sequence, thus nicely guaranteeing quadratic performance for almost sorted data.
 And the thing is, in reality, input data is seldom really random.
 It might have been sorted at some point, then augmented with additional elements, to be sorted again later.
 Choosing a random pivot is the correct solution, but you see, that would make `qsort` quite a lot longer than three lines, because selecting one element at random from a singly-linked list is a non-trivial undertaking.